pd-fkie/exim-fuzzer/blog-post.md

 fuzzed software.

 ## Writing a Custom Fuzzer
-If we want our fuzzer to find bugs we need to emancipate ourselves from AFL.
+If we want to find bugs we need to emancipate ourselves from off-the-shelf tools like AFL.
 Let's have a look at this message exchange in the FTP protocol that is used to establish a connection for data transmission:
 ```